Graduate Assistantships at Shippensburg University

 2. You can apply for available positions at http://www.ship.edu/academics/colleges/graduate/assistantships/ under System Access, Apply for GA Positions.

 Lists of available graduate assistantships and student payroll positions are available online.
 You may wish to contact some of these departments directly to express interest in their positions.
 You should also work with your academic department to identify potential positions.

 Departments that hire students will review the applications that have been submitted and consult with academic departments to identify candidates.
 They may contact you and conduct an interview before making a final decision.
 If you are selected, the department will make a verbal offer and ask for your acceptance before making the formal recommendation for appointment.

-After the appointment is submitted online by the department, the Office of Graduate Studies will verify your eligibility and then send an official letter of appointment.
-You will then be required to sign a memorandum of understanding and return it to the Office of Graduate Studies.
-If you have not worked for the university before, you will need to fill out appropriate payroll forms.
+After the appointment is submitted online by the department, The Graduate School office will verify your eligibility and then send an official letter of appointment.
+You will then be required to sign a memorandum of agreement and return it to The Graduate School.

 Work and Compensation